ziphra/ecl_ampere_internship/anvio_FirstUse.md

 "An anvi’o contigs database will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc."

 #### anvi-gen-contigs-database
 We create a contigs data base *contigs.db* with k-mers frequencies, and ORF (the program use the software **Prodigal**).
-This will also soft-split contigs longer than 20000pb (why?).
+This will also soft-split contigs longer than 20000pb (Anvi'o splits very long contigs into smaller pieces,without actually splitting them for real.
+These 'virtual' splits improve the efficacy of the visualization step, and changing the split size gives freedom to the user to adjust the resolution of their display when necessary.
+The default value is (20000).
+If you are planning to use your contigs database for metagenomic binning, we advise you to not go below 10,000 (since the lower the split size is, the more items to show in the display, and decreasing the split size does not really help much to binning).).
-files:
+files created:

 - contigs.db
 - mycontigs